qti3e/node-fake-server/README.md

 # API
 - Mock.setDelay(number|function)
-  set response delay in ms, if you pass a function it will call it on every request
+  Set response delay in ms, if you pass a function it will call it on every request
+- Mock.randomDelay(min = 200, max = 2000)
+  Helper function for setting random delay for each request
+- Mock.raw(data)() -> data
+  Create a function that return the input data back
+- Mock.sendData(data)(req, res, next)
+  Write data to all HTTP requests in an endpoint
+- Mock.sendFile(fileSrc)(req, res, next)
+  Send one file file to all requests in an endpoint
+- Mock.status(status = 'OK')(req, res, next)
+  Send an empty response to requests
+- Mock.sendOneOf(...array)(req, res, next)
+  Send one member of array randomly to request
 - Mock.oneOf(...array)()
   Select a random element from params
 - Mock.someOf(...array)()